GCDTech/JSSlidingViewController/README.md

 ###Ambidexterity: Left- or Right-hand opening?

-JSSLidingViewController defaults to opening from left to right, revealing the back view on the left-hand side.
+JSSlidingViewController defaults to opening from left to right, revealing the back view on the left-hand side.
 It has a property which can be set to reveal the back view on the right:

 ```
 BOOL revealFromRight